 - The larger one is simply referred to as the gear.

-A gear is different from a pulley.
-Gear is a round wheel which has teeth that mesh with other gear teeth, allowing the force to be fully transferred without slippage.
+Gear is different from a pulley.
+Gear is a round wheel that has teeth that mesh with other gear teeth, allowing the force to be fully transferred without slippage.

-To overcome the problem slippage as in belt drives, gear is used which produce a positive drive with uniform angular velocity.
+To overcome the problem of slippage as in belt drives, gear is used which produces a positive drive with uniform angular velocity.
 When two or more gears mesh together the arrangement is called a gear set or a gear train.

 During operation, the pinion makes three complete revolutions for every single revolution of the larger gear.

 This relationship in which the gear turns at one-third of the pinion speed is a result of the number of teeth on the pinion and the larger gear.
 This relationship is called the gear teeth – pinion teeth ratio or the gear ratio.